top of page

 • Use scent-free, sensitive soap to gently cleanse the treated area twice a day.
 Dove soap works well.

 • Keep a thin layer of Aquaphor or Rapid Repair Balm on the tattoo for 3-7 days or until any scabs are fully healed.
+It's important for the treated area to be able to breathe.

 • Should blistering or bubbling occur, do not panic, this can happen.
 If the blister/bubble gets bigger than a dime, pop it with a sterile Lancet or small sterile needle and use gauze to gently press out any fluid until the blister is flat.
 You may need to do this multiple times as blisters can refill.
 Apply antibiotic ointment, such as Bacitracin or the Rapid Repair Balm, twice per day and loosely cover the area with gauze until the skin is closed.
 This may take a couple of days to resolve.